bookchainio/steem-whitepaper/SteemWhitePaper.md

 Fortunately, any work that is getting a large concentration of votes is also gaining the most scrutiny (publicity).
 Through the addition of *negative-voting* it is possible for many smaller stakeholders to nullify the voting power of collusive groups or defecting large stakeholders.
 Furthermore, large-stakeholders have more to lose if the currency falls in value due to abuse than they might gain by voting for themselves.
 In fact, honest large stakeholders are likely to be more effective by policing abuse and using negative voting than they would be by voting for smaller contributions.

 The use of *negative-voting* to keep people from abusing the system leverages the *crab mentality* that many people have when it is perceived that one individual is profiting at the expense of everyone else.
 While crab mentality normally refers to short-sighted people keeping good people down, it is also what allows good people to keep bad people down.
-The only “problem” with crab mentality is when people *wrongly believe* someone is profiting at everyone else’s expense.
+The only "problem" with crab mentality is when people *wrongly believe* someone is profiting at everyone else's expense.

 > ### The Story of the Crab Bucket[^6]
 >
 > A man was walking along the beach and saw another man fishing in the surf with a bait bucket beside him.
 As he drew closer, he saw that the bait bucket had no lid and had live crabs inside.
 >
-> “Why don’t you cover your bait bucket so the crabs won’t escape?”, he said.
+> "Why don't you cover your bait bucket so the crabs won't escape?", he said.
 >
-> “You don’t understand.”, the man replied, “If there is one crab in the bucket it would surely crawl out very quickly.
-However, when there are many crabs in the bucket, if one tries to crawl up the side, the others grab hold of it and pull it back down so that it will share the same fate as the rest of them.”
+> "You don't understand.", the man replied, "If there is one crab in the bucket it would surely crawl out very quickly.
+However, when there are many crabs in the bucket, if one tries to crawl up the side, the others grab hold of it and pull it back down so that it will share the same fate as the rest of them."
 >
 > So it is with people.
 If one tries to do something different, get better grades, improve herself, escape her environment, or dream big dreams, other people will try to drag her back down to share their fate.

-Eliminating “abuse” is not possible and shouldn’t be the goal.
-Even those who are attempting to “abuse” the system are still doing work.
+Eliminating "abuse" is not possible and shouldn't be the goal.
+Even those who are attempting to "abuse" the system are still doing work.
 Any compensation they get for their successful attempts at abuse or collusion is at least as valuable for the purpose of distributing the currency as the make-work system employed by traditional Bitcoin mining or the collusive mining done via mining pools.
-All that is necessary is to ensure that abuse isn’t so rampant that it undermines the incentive to do real work in support of the community and its currency.
+All that is necessary is to ensure that abuse isn't so rampant that it undermines the incentive to do real work in support of the community and its currency.

-The goal of building a community currency is to get more “crabs in the bucket”.
+The goal of building a community currency is to get more "crabs in the bucket".
 Going to extreme measures to eliminate all abuse is like attempting to put a lid on the bucket to prevent a few crabs from escaping and comes at the expense of making it harder to add new crabs to the bucket.
 It is sufficient to make the walls slippery and give the other crabs suf cient power to prevent others from escaping.

 ### Rate Limited Voting